How is CAAP-2 different from the original CAAP?

 Yes.
 There are reproducible checklists for Backing, Initial Consonant Deletion, Stridency Deletion, and Consonant Harmony in the appendices of the CAAP-2

 manual.
 These inventories do not have normative data but can identify active processes (>40%).
-Backing, Initial Consonant Deletion, and Stridency Deletion are calculated automatically in the CAAP-2
+The CAAP-2 App for iPad® automatically calculates Backing, Initial Consonant Deletion, and Stridency Deletion.

 Did you compare the CAAP-2 to other articulation tests?